CyVerse-learning-materials/learning-materials-home/docs/ds/gocommands.md

 ------------------------------------------------------------------------

-## Run GoCommands using a YAML configuration file
+## Run :simple-go: GoCommands using a YAML configuration file

 GoCommands can read a configuration file in YAML format.
 Create a YAML file using an editor and type-in following: